“The bitterness of poor quality remains long after the sweetness of low price is forgotten.” – Benjamin Franklin

 You can have crisp, clear vision.
 It is within your reach.

 Everyone is family at Brinton Vision, and honesty and integrity are part of who we are and the relationships we build.
-Our pricing does not change based on how or when you are treated, and we do not offer cash discounts, coupons, or specials to select patients and not to others.
-In fact, we bring whole new meaning to the phrase, “What you see is what you get.”
+Our pricing is subject to annual revision based on updated technology, wages, and the cost of training the best staff in the business.
+Other than these annual revisions, our pricing does not change based on how or when you are treated, and we do not offer cash discounts, coupons, or specials to select patients and not to others.
+In fact, we bring a whole new meaning to the phrase, “what you see is what you get.”

 When determining whether LASIK or any of the six modern LASIK alternatives is best for you, quality care and outcome should be your top priority.
 Still, we recognize that vision correction must fit into your budget.
 We take all standard forms of payment (cash, check, credit card, etc.), and we are able to work with health savings accounts (HSA) and medical savings accounts (MSA).
 Most laser vision correction procedures are tax-deductible.
 We also work with multiple financing companies to provide monthly payment options to fit most budgets to make LASIK in St. Louis possible for you.
 Our most popular monthly payment options are: